 - –Some local areas are providing their own relief funds.
 Check your city and county.
 Oakland, Berkeley.

 - —If you’re seeking a job, California launched onwardca.org to match job seekers with employers.
 Initial jobs mainly in agriculture, logistics, transportation, and grocery.
+Many grocery stores are also hiring directly.

 Your Rights in the Workplace: